Property Tax Reassessment and Certiorari Litigation

 We have a record of notable results in the specialized area of tax abatement litigation, also known as property tax appeals or tax certiorari.
 At the local level and in court, our advocacy has spared clients from substantial tax hits.

-From our offices in Albany, Troy, Schenectady and Saratoga Springs, the attorneys of E. Stewart Jones Hacker Murphy primarily handle commercial property assessment disputes.
+From our offices in Albany, Colonie, Troy, Schenectady, and Saratoga Springs, the attorneys of E. Stewart Jones Hacker Murphy primarily handle commercial property assessment disputes.
 We actively serve business owners in the Capital District, Central and Upstate New York, and the Lower Hudson River Valley.

 As with most law firms that represent taxpayers in certiorari, we also represent a number of municipalities.
-We believe that our experience on both sides helps us find flaws in your assessment as the basis for appeal or to gauge middle ground in out-of-court negotiations.
+We believe that our experience on both sides helps us find flaws in your assessment as the basis for an appeal or to gauge middle ground in out-of-court negotiations.

 Challenging Tax Assessments

 There are essential “three bites at the apple” to contest your valuation and tax assessment:

 - We can talk to the assessor to try to get your case reviewed before the tentative roll is set.
 We will point out specific errors or factors that we believe should result in a reduction in assessed value and taxes.